Tomoki-Goda/Saturation-Model/README.md

 Gnu Scientific Library (GSL)
 ROOT::Minuit2

-KaTie (A.van Hameren,2016) is required for the contents of "dijet"
+KaTie (A.van Hameren,2016) is required for the contents of "dijet", and gluplot if one wants to run

+$ gnuplot plotting.txt.

+Grid-Interpolation is just a copy of KS gluon.